prb28/vscode-amiga-assembly/README.md

 - Builds are triggered in a terminal to show the output
 - There is no more the "Build" button in the bottom of the window
 - The *launch.json* parameter `"buildWorkspace": true,` is replaced by `"preLaunchTask": "amigaassembly: build"`

-## New in 1.0
-- Build sequence review with output displayed
-- Selection of display format for variables
-- Add a "Run current file" launch configuration
-- Able to change the filename from GENCOP
-- Add command to download the example project workspace
-- Automatically download binaries
-- Right click to add a memory dump in the watch window
-- Include files reference/autocomplete
-- Provide standard vscode tasks
-- Bug fixes

 ### Other features
 ### Run and Debug with FS-UAE or WinUAE